 Elise joins the TLC team with 25 years’ experience in conservation and land management.
 Starting off as a Land for Wildlife assessor, Elise has come full circle, back to private land conservation.
 Scientifically trained as a zoologist, Elise is grateful to have the opportunity to work with TLC to conserve the incredible diversity of fauna that Tasmania has to offer.
 Elise moved to Tasmania five years ago from Victoria’s surf coast to immerse her family in nature, whether it’s exploring new wild places or quietly holding a cup of coffee amongst the grassy woodland on their Land for Wildlife property on North Bruny.

-Emma McPhee
+Emma Mcphee

 Engagement Systems Coordinator